 Even though The Hour Glass is only a luxury watch retailer and not a watch manufacturer per se, the company can consider re-branding itself in the online world through sharing its extensive knowledge on luxury watches that it sells.
 In doing so, the company will be seen as an authority in the field of luxury watches and thus, will be able to forge a long-term relationships with buyers.
 To reach out to targeted segments of the market, The Hour Glass may also consider working with Singapore wealth blogs to create awareness on luxury watches.

 What is the trend for the retail market in the near future?
 One thing for sure is that Singapore’s market is too small to influence global markets.
 In this regard, the US market is still the leader.
-You can glean some valuable insights on the US retail markets in Dave’s Trade With The Whale, a membership website that provides market summary and technical analysis on primarily US stocks.

 At this juncture, it is still to premature for wealth builders to classify The Hour Glass as a value buy as its potential to price upside will hinge heavily on how it executes the business transformation during this transition period.
 I am not vested in this counter but nevertheless is keeping a close eye on The Hour Glass.
 Probably if I have the funds, I would park some money in this counter.
 However, most of my money are not reserved for Executive Condominium purchase.
 Otherwise, I would probably invest in this local company which has exciting growth potential.